yungyuc/nsdhw_21au/proposal/README.rst

 Presentation
 ============

+Presenters may sign up for the time slot starting from 6th December, 2021 by opening a PR.
+The PR should start with ``[presentation]``.

-Each presentation can use at most 25 minutes (subject to change before the schedule is determined).
-It is suggested that the presentation itself uses about 20 minutes.
-The 5 minutes are left for questions and discussions.
-But presenters may decide how to use their time.
-Presenters are expect to prepare computers for presentation.
+Each presentation can use at most 20 minutes.
+Presenters may decide how to use their time.
+A possible arrangement is to uses 15-18 minutes in the presentation itself, and 2-5 minutes for questions and discussions.
+Presenters are expected to prepare their own computer for presentation.
 The time for setting up the computer is included in the allotted presentation time.

 If presenters have difficulty in preparing a computer themselves, they may seek help from the instructor, and resolve the issue one week before their